 - Cuts and Lacerations

-Caused by broken glass, sharp objects, or accidents with equipment.
+Broken glass, sharp objects, or accidents with equipment can cause lacerations.

 - Fractured Ribs